 1. The merchandise mix varies from store to store.

-While many of the items sold at the Disney hotel shops is the same, there are enough differences to make it worth your while to take a peek into the store if you happen to visit a hotel other than your own.
+While many of the items sold at the Disney hotel shops are the same, there are enough differences to make it worth your while to take a peek into the store if you happen to visit a hotel other than your own.

 Many of the hotels have their own branded t-shirts, baseball caps, and holiday ornaments that you can only get at that location.
-If the hotel has a prominent theme, there are will also be non-Disney-branded items sold that relate to that theme.
+If the hotel has a prominent theme, there will also be non-Disney-branded items sold that relate to that theme.
 Some of my favorite examples of this include: New Orleans beignet mix sold at Port Orleans French Quarter, African handicrafts sold at Animal Kingdom Lodge, and the Hawaiian chocolates and macadamia nuts sold at Polynesian Village resort.
 There are even some variations in prosaic items like frozen food.